 Accurate & Concise Record-keeping

 Organizations are generally required by law to maintain records that prove their compliance with regulations, and the water treatment industry is now no different.
 This means documenting all inspections, risk assessments and control measures in order to avoid fines and other penalties.
 You are required to create a checklist to ensure you are constantly complying with all laws.

 Speak To An Experienced HVAC Water Treatment Company

 The New York State and City Departments of Health have both made notable changes to Legionella-specific legislation introduced in 2015.
-Tower Water has partnered with Legionella Compliance Solutions, NYC’s first and only autonomous legionella compliance company, in order to ensure all regulations are respected thanks to third-party validation.
+Tower Water has partnered with Tower Water, NYC’s first and only autonomous Legionella compliance company, in order to ensure all regulations are respected thanks to third-party validation.

 Tower Water’s other services include construction and renovation, HVAC cleaning, and filtration solutions.
 Call us today at (212) 518-6475 or contact us online for more information about our work.
 You’ll hardly find a more reliable water treatment organization in the New York metro area.